learn2therm/PairProphet/docs/component_docs.md

     **Params:**

-        **Inputs:** Protein pair database file for learn2therm.
+        **Inputs:** learn2therm protein pair database file

-        **Outputs:** New database file containing only relevant proteins and pairs.
+        **Outputs:** Augmented database file containing relevant proteins and pairs for ValidProt.
+Keeps original tables intact.
+                     It is recommended to have a backup copy of the original database as well as 100 GB of free storage and at least 30 GB of available memory.

     Component 0 is specifically concerned with the learn2therm database and is not intended for use by users with other data files.
-    Additionally, this code should only be executed once to generate all files necessary for downstream processing.
-Users can input their own similarly formatted data starting in component 1.
+    Additionally, this code need only be executed once to generate all files necessary for downstream processing.
+Users can input their own similarly formatted data for classification starting in component 1.
+Component 0 can feed both component 1 and component 2.
+Additionally, users have the option to export intermediate metadata on the flow of information between learn2therm and ValidProt as Sankey plots.

-    **Packages:** os, pandas, numpy, duckdb
+    **Packages:** os, sys, time, pandas, numpy, duckdb, plotly, kaleidoscope

 # Component 1